Dave the Chameleon

 Dave the Chameleon was the British Labour Party's advertising slogan, and the basis of their political campaign, for the 2006 local elections.
-The campaign attempted to portray the recently elected Conservative Party leader and Leader of the Opposition, David Cameron, as an ever-changing populist who will be whatever people want him to be.
+The campaign attempted to portray the recently elected leader of the Conservative Party and leader of the Opposition, David Cameron, as an ever-changing populist who will be whatever people want him to be.
 It was criticised as being a particularly negative form of campaigning, though some have disputed this.
 In particular, the BBC political editor Nick Robinson said "you say, the public hate negative advertising.
 To which I say – nonsense, poppycock and balderdash", adding that "they remember it when it's good".

 In the event, Labour had a projected national share of the vote 13% behind the Conservatives.

 Broadcasts

 A short video was first aired on British TV as a party political broadcast on behalf of the Labour Party on 18 April 2006.
 A sequel aired on 27 April.
 The episodes were also available on the campaign's website, which also included ringtones and a podcast version, until the website was closed.